Tonkin Highway Corridor

 This important project will be delivered under two contracts.
 The first will include the intersections along Tonkin Highway at Hale Road and Welshpool Road, and the second includes Tonkin Highway and Kelvin Road.

-We are currently in the project development phase, which investigates and defines the project’s technical scope.
-This involves assessing the various options for the three Tonkin Highway intersections with Hale, Welshpool and Kelvin Road.
+We are in the project development phase, which investigates and defines the project’s technical scope.
+This involves assessing the various options for both contracts, which includes the three Tonkin Highway intersections at Hale, Welshpool and Kelvin Roads.

 We have undertaken a number of activities to confirm the project scope, including: